emf-creaf/traits_and_models/README.md

 ### About this repository

-Scripts and data in this repository are intended to be used to harmonize trait information previously to model parameter estimation.
+This repository aims to facilitate the task of estimating functional parameters in process-based models of forest function and dynamics from plant trait data sources.

+It contains different sections that can be useful independently:

+- **Harmonization of trait data sources**: Bringing species names to accepted taxon entities and harmonizing trait definitions and units.
+  Later these harmonized sources can be used to fill parameter values for a large number of species.
+- **Trait-trait relationships**: Compiling published relationships between traits, to be later used in parameter imputation strategies when information is missing.
+- **Traits and model parameterization assumptions**: This tries to bring awareness on the assumptions made by modellers when adopting parameter estimation strategies, and whether these assumptions are met or not for different plant traits.

+The repository intends to support the collaborative work started in a PsiHub workshop held in Avignon (9-11th April 2025).

+### How to contribute to this repository

+People interested in contributing with information to any of the three sections of the repository should adhere to the following protocol:

+1.  **Fork** the *emf-creaf/traits_and_models* repository into his/her
+    own GitHub account and create a local copy.
+This should be done only once.
+2.  **Make changes** on the local copy of the forked repository (e.g. adding new scripts for harmonization of a new source or modifying repository excel files in `data-raw`).
+3.  **Push changes** in the local repository to the forked one.
+4. Create a **pull request** of the forked repository so that changes/additions can be integrated to the main repository in *emf-creaf/traits_and_models*.
+5. Subsequent work should be preceded by a **re-synchronization** of the forked repository, so that changes made by other users are available.

-### Required package
+### Related package

 Package [**traits4models**](https://emf-creaf.github.io/traits4models)
 is being developed to assist harmonization.
 This package should be installed for the correct use of the scripts in this repository.

-Note that package **trait4models** has also the table `HarmonizedTraitDefinition` which contains the definitions and required notation and units for all traits to be harmonized.
+Package **trait4models** has also the table `HarmonizedTraitDefinition`, which contains the definitions and required notation and units for all traits to be harmonized.

 ## Trait source harmonization

+This sections aims to help in the collective effort of gathering and harmonizing trait data sources.

 ### Raw trait data